Hope Hines: Career

-Accolades

 Hines won six broadcast Emmy Awards.
 He was also named Best Sportscaster in the Southeast.
 He was named a recipient of the Silver Circle Award by the National Academy of Television Arts and Sciences for 25 Years of Distinguished Service to the Industry.
 In 2014, he was inducted into the Tennessee Sports Hall of Fame.

 Private life

 Hines and his wife Pat have three grown children and seven grandchildren.